Last updated: 16 July 2026

 In the event of a personal data breach likely to give rise to a risk to your rights, we take the appropriate measures to remedy it and carry out, where applicable, the notifications required by law and by the CNDP, under the applicable conditions and time limits.

-Any information communicated to you on this basis is intended to enable you to take the appropriate measures; it does not constitute an acknowledgement of liability on the part of Damji, which is assessed in light of its legal obligations.
+Any information communicated to you on this basis is intended to enable you to take the appropriate measures; it does not constitute an acknowledgement of liability on the part of Damjitech, which is assessed in light of its legal obligations.

 The processing operations described in this policy are subject to the formalities provided for by Law 09-08 before the CNDP: prior declaration of the processing operations (Articles 12 and 13; a receipt is issued, in principle, within twenty-four hours allowing processing to begin, Article 19) and prior authorization for processing operations subject to a strengthened regime — the biometric KYC selfie (Articles 12 and 21 and CNDP Deliberation No. 478-2013) and the international transfer of data (Articles 43 and 44).